Jeannette Rankin: Second congressional term

 Three days later, a similar war declaration against Germany and Italy came to a vote; Rankin abstained.
 With her political career effectively over, she did not run for reelection in 1942.
 Asked years later if she ever regretted her action, Rankin replied, "Never.
 If you're against war, you're against war regardless of what happens.
 It's a wrong method of trying to settle a dispute."
+John F. Kennedy would write about Rankin's decisions, "Few members of Congress have ever stood more alone while being true to a higher honor and loyalty."

 Later life

-Over the next twenty years, Rankin traveled the world, frequently visiting India, where she studied the pacifist teachings of Mahatma Gandhi.
+After leaving Congress, Rankin would withdraw from public life until the anti-Vietnam War protests of the 1960s.
+Over the next twenty years, Rankin travelled the world, frequently visiting India, where she studied the pacifist teachings of Mahatma Gandhi.
 She maintained homes in both Georgia and Montana.

 In the 1960s and 1970s, a new generation of pacifists, feminists, and civil rights advocates found inspiration in Rankin and embraced her efforts in ways that her generation had not.
 She mobilized again in response to the Vietnam War.
 In January 1968, the Jeannette Rankin Brigade, a coalition of women's peace groups, organized an anti-war march in Washington, D.C.—the largest march by women since the Woman Suffrage Parade of 1913.
 Rankin led 5,000 participants from Union Station to the steps of the Capitol Building, where they presented a peace petition to House Speaker John McCormack.
 Simultaneously, a splinter group of activists from the women's liberation movement created a protest within the Brigade's protest by staging a "Burial of True Womanhood" at Arlington National Cemetery to draw attention to the passive role allotted to women as wives and mothers.
 In 1972, Rankin—by then in her nineties—considered mounting a third House campaign to gain a wider audience for her opposition to the Vietnam War, but longstanding throat and heart ailments forced her to abandon that final project.

 Personal life

-Rankin never married.
-While she maintained a lifelong, close friendship with the noted journalist and author Katherine Anthony, the women were never romantically involved.
-Rankin's biographers disagree on her sexual orientation but generally agree that she was too consumed by her work to pursue committed personal relationships.
+Rankin never married, nor had any children.